mehulagg/gitlab/doc/user/group/roadmap/index.md

 > - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#enable-or-disable-filtering-roadmaps-by-milestone). **(PREMIUM ONLY)**

-When you want to explore a roadmap, there are several ways to make it easier by sorting epics or filtering them by waht's important for you.
+When you want to explore a roadmap, there are several ways to make it easier by sorting epics or filtering them by what's important for you.

 A dropdown menu lets you to show only open or closed epics.
 By default, all epics are shown.